 Will I fail the state inspection with the airbag light on?

 It depends on the states.
-Several states such as Utah will fail you if the airbag light is on.
+Several states such as Utah will not fail you if the airbag light is on.
 Other states such as Maryland will pass a safety emission even if the SRS light is on.

 Can I clear the Volvo airbag light by disconnecting the battery?

 No. Disconnection the battery will not reset the Volvo airbag light.